Lawson zoning & planning overlays

 Does Lawson have a train station?

 Yes - Lawson has 1 train station: Lawson Station.
-The suburb is served by 47 bus stops.
+It is also served by 48 bus stops.

 Do I need a planning report for a Lawson property?